Installation ↑ Back to top

 - Shipped Individually needs to be enabled for all bundled products.

-- The Regular/Sale Price fields should be blank.
+- The Regular/Sale Price fields must be blank.

 Cart Editing ↑ Back to top

-Configurable bundles, such as the Poster Pack bundle, can be edited from the cart page by enabling the Edit in Cart option.
+Configurable bundles, such as the Bulk Discount Deck Pack bundle, can be edited from the cart page by enabling the Edit in Cart option.

-When enabling Edit in Cart for the Poster Pack bundle, a “click to edit” link is appended to its title in the cart.
-Following this link allows you to reconfigure the bundle using its current configuration as your starting point.
+When Edit in Cart is enabled for the Bulk Discount Deck Pack bundle, an additional “Edit” link is appended to its title in the cart.
+Following this link allows you to reconfigure the bundle using its current configuration as a starting point.
 When finished, click Update Cart to replace the configuration in your cart with the new one.

 Managing Inventory ↑ Back to top

-Monitoring Bundled Product Stock Levels ↑ Back to top
+Monitoring Bundled Product Stock ↑ Back to top

 Inventory Settings ↑ Back to top

 With Product Bundles, it’s possible to define bundle SKUs and manage inventory for bundle SKUs.
 The ability to set stock quantities for bundle SKUs allows you to place constraints on the bundling process itself, e.g., associated with time, manpower or another limited resource.
 Go to the Inventory settings tab of a bundle to enable stock management and set bundle-level stock quantities.
-Note that availability limits imposed by bundled products are not overridden by enabling stock management for a bundle.
+Note that when stock management at bundle level is enabled, the inventory of bundled products is not overridden or affected in any way.

 Use Cases ↑ Back to top

-The following use cases are useful for gaining a better understanding of what is possible with Product Bundles:
+The following use cases will help you develop a better understanding of what’s possible with Product Bundles:

 - Creating Simple Product Kits – The Happy Ninja bundle.

-- Selling Products in Bulk – The Poster Pack bundle.
+- Selling Products in Bulk – The Bulk Discount Deck Pack bundle.

 - Creating Downloadable Item Packages – The Woo Music bundle.